braze-inc/braze-docs/_docs/_user_guide/engagement_tools/news_feed/creating_a_news_feed_item.md

 ![CrossPromo][5]

 Cross promotion cards allow you to showcase another app that's in the app store.
+{% alert important %}
-Note that you may not advertise apps which are the property of companies other than your own.
+You may not advertise apps which are the property of companies other than your own.
+{% endalert %}

 #### Image guidelines